zsiki/ls/doc/source/usersguide.rst

 Plot
 ::::

-This utility was added to the plugin for the ability to print land parcels or other ploygon type features automatically.
+This utility was added to the plugin for the ability to plot land parcels or other polygon type features automatically.
 The plugin offers two ways to achieve this:

 #.
 Firstly you can plot the actual map view by *Plot by Template* command using a precreated composer template file *(.qpt)*.